NateHawk85/simple-time-clock/API.md

     - isCurrentlyOnBreak: boolean (only filters when specified as "true")
     - isCurrentlyOnLunch: boolean (only filters when specified as "true")
     - roleToView: Role \[Administrator, NonAdministrator] (only filters when specified)
-- Additional Optional Parameters (that filter which shift/break results to return for users)
+- Additional Optional Parameters (that filter which shift/break results to return for Users)
     - shiftBeginsBefore: LocalDateTime (format: yyyy-MM-dd HH:mm)
     - shiftBeginsAfter: LocalDateTime (format: yyyy-MM-dd HH:mm)
     - breakBeginsBefore: LocalDateTime (format: yyyy-MM-dd HH:mm)